Hiked Sunday, October 5 and Sunday, October 12. I hiked this last week, but my camera battery was dead, so I have no pictures from that hike.

 It's probably too late to see much of a show this year, though, if you did want to see at least something, go *today*!

 For future reference, if you visit, I would suggest some time around noon, or maybe a little after.
-That gives the light more or less behind the main portion of the most easily accessible grove, which gives the great backlighting that makes the golden leaves really pop.
+That gets the sunlight more or less behind the main portion of the most easily accessible grove, which gives the great backlighting that makes the golden leaves really pop.
 Then again, I usually don't get an early enough start to reach the aspen grove much before 10 or 11am at the earliest.
 How it looks at sunrise, I can only guess.
 But I did notice that, by the time I left (2 or 2:30pm, the lighting had shifted enough to make some of the most photogenic areas appear just sort of normal.

 Technic-ally, you need a wilderness permit to cross the creek into the San Gorgonio Wilderness area.
 I had one, because I'm a stickler for details.
 However, I would bet serious money that most folks visiting don't have it.
 Or, if they do, they must not read the provisions on the permit and the sign at the trailhead very carefully.